jordanbell2357/jordanbell2357.github.io/_posts/.ipynb_checkpoints/2021-09-05-ptahhotep-checkpoint.md

 > Good speech is more hidden than greenstone,
 > Yet may be found among maids at the grindstones.

-[University College London, Digital Egypt for Universities, Teaching of Ptahhotep, 2003](https://www.ucl.ac.uk/museums-static/digitalegypt/literature/ptahhotep.html).
-Papyrus Prisse, column 5, lines 8-10:
+University College London, Digital Egypt for Universities, *Teaching of Ptahhotep*, 2003:

 > Then he addressed his son:
 > Do not be proud on account of your knowledge,